Adding hand-drawn font for Chinese, Japanese and Korean

 — Excalidraw (@excalidraw) September 2, 2024

-1. fetched from the SW cache (usually fast, unless it would have to go to the CDN)
+1. fetched from the Service Worker cache (usually fast, unless it would have to go to the CDN)

 2. decompressed from WOFF2 to TTF or OTF buffer (depending on the font)